boblefrag/mustachebox/README.md

 * A template: the template is a classic HTML file made to hold your graph.
 You can use some predefine template or use your custom one

-* a javasccript file : the javascript file take your data and render a graph using the external dependencies you need (jquery, d3js, raphaël, etc...)
+* a javascript file : the javascript file take your data and render a graph using the external dependencies you need (jquery, d3js, raphaël, etc...)

 ### Features